devopsacademyau/academy/classes/07class/exercises/c07-serverless01/README.md

-## (Follow up from previous exercise) - Uploading profile images
+##  Uploading profile images

-Use as base for this exercise, your solution for the exercise from the last class (API gateway -> Lambda -> DynamoDB).
+> Use as base for this exercise your solution for the exercise from the last class (API gateway -> Lambda -> DynamoDB).

 **Requirements**:
 - the name of the image is the email address of the user (to keep codification simpler)